-Employees may file grievances through the grievance process outlined in Classified Personnel Policies and Procedures Chapter 17 (reference Wisconsin Administrative Code ER 46 and HR Handbook Chapter 430).
+University Staff employees may file grievances through the grievance process outlined in HR policies.
 This is a four-step process.
 The first step is in the employing unit.
 The second step is the Office of Human Resources.
-The third step is at the Impartial Hearing Panel/Campus Hearing Officer or Wisconsin Employment Relations Commission (for employees hired prior to July 1, 2015).
-The final step, in cases of dismissal which have been appealed to the Impartial Hearing Panel/Campus Hearing Officer is the Chancellor and Board of Regents Review.
+The third step is at the Impartial Hearing Panel/Campus Hearing Officer or (for employees hired prior to July 1, 2015) Wisconsin Employment Relations Commission.
+The next step, in cases of dismissal which have been appealed to the Impartial Hearing Panel/Campus Hearing Officer is the Chancellor or designee.
+Finally, the employee may appeal the Chancellor's or designee's decision to the Board of Regents.